redbassett/redbassett.github.io/README.md

-# HarryGrillo.com
+# grillo.lighting
-HarryGrillo.com is the personal website and online portfolio of [@redbassett](https://github.com/redbassett).
+grillo.lighting is the personal website and online portfolio of [@redbassett](https://github.com/redbassett).